pingcap/docs-cn/tiup/tiup-component-dm-display.md

 tiup dm display <cluster-name> [flags]
 ```

 `<cluster-name>` is the name of the cluster to be operated.
-If you forget the cluster name, you can use the `[tiup dm list](/tiup/tiup-component-dm-list.md)` command to check it.
+If you forget the cluster name, you can check it using the [`tiup dm list`](/tiup/tiup-component-dm-list.md) command.

 ## Options